abline in r / r plot add line abline(a = NULL, b = NULL, h = NULL, v = NULL, reg = NULL, coef = NULL, col = NULL, lty = NULL, lwd= NULL)

 Initial Setup – Examples

-We’re going to use the airmiles dataset for this tutorial on how to plot a line in r.
+We’re going to use the airmiles dataset for this tutorial on how to plot a line in r code.
 This is one of the default datasets available in R.

 > airmiles # default plot for abline in r tutorial > plot (airmiles)

 As you can see, airmiles is a nice basic timeseries data frame.
-It shows the growth of airline travel within the US.
+It shows the growth of airline travel within the US in a linear model.

 Abline in R – Add Horizontal Lines

-How do you add a horizontal line to an existing plot in R?
+How do you add a horizontal line to an existing plot in R code?
 First, lets start by drawing a horizontal line on the graph.
 Maybe we are very interested in seeing when the total miles traveled is above 20,000.

 # abline in R example - horizontal line abline(20000,0)